s9e/flarum-ext-mediaembed/README.md

+## This project is unmaintained, check out [fof/formatting](https://github.com/FriendsOfFlarum/formatting) for a replacement!

+---

 s9e\mediaembed is a Flarum extension that automatically embeds third-party content in messages.

 The most up-to-date list of supported sites is available [in docs](https://s9etextformatter.readthedocs.io/Plugins/MediaEmbed/Sites/).
 The actual list of supported URLs depends on Flarum's Composer dependencies.